access-news/phone-service/README.md

 `deploy.bash` invokes `dl-secrets.bash` that
 1. downloads secret files to specified paths, and
-2. the permission to 600.
+2. sets file permissions to 600.

 #### 1.3.2 `passwords.xml`